FRBNY-DSGE/DSGE.jl/doc/TechnicalAppendix.md

 We ultimately achieve an increase of speed that reduces running time to 1/10th to 3/4th that of the MATLAB code.
-This increase is very significant for our purposes, as we substantially reduce the running time of the "full shebang" (optimization, hessian calculation, and Metropolis-Hastings sampling).
+This increase is very significant for our purposes, as we substantially reduce the running time of the "full shebang" (optimization, Hessian calculation, and Metropolis-Hastings sampling).

 How much of this increase is due to native performance adventures of Julia, and how much is simply due to the improvements in design that came from rebuilding